 Who are they, and why are both assigned to a school?
 School security officers and school resource officers work in tandem, but each has a very different set of responsibilities.
 The school security officer, or SSO, is hired by the School Board and is responsible for ensuring the safety and security of the learning environment.
 The SSO also enforces the Code of Conduct.
 The School Resource Officer, or SRO, is employed by the Henrico Division of Police and is assigned to the school to deter crime, conduct investigations, and enforce the laws of the Commonwealth of Virginia.
 Both wear uniforms, but the SSO is unarmed.

-SSO’s are trained and certified by the Virginia Department of Criminal Justice Services and they have to re-certify every two years.
-They take their daily assignments from their school principal but are actually assigned to the Office of Safety & Security.
-The SSOs are trained in search and seizure, emergency readiness, and conflict management.
-They take classes in suicide prevention, bullying prevention, first aid, CPR and child abuse and neglect, and they are encouraged to develop a positive rapport with the students.
+SSOs are trained and certified by the Virginia Department of Criminal Justice Services and they have to seek recertification every two years.
+They take their daily assignments from their school principal but are actually assigned to the HCPS Office of Safety and Security.
+The SSOs are trained in search and seizure, emergency readiness and conflict management.
+They take classes in suicide prevention, bullying prevention, first aid, CPR, and child abuse and neglect.
+SSOs are encouraged to develop a positive rapport with the students.
 The SSOs are often the first school employee a student sees every day, and they are usually the first on the scene of an incident.
 The well trained SSOs and SROs work hand in hand to keep our students, staff and visitors safe.

 School Crossing Guards

 School crossing guards are employees of the Henrico Division of Police and are assigned to work at schools to help students cross the street safety.
-They provide a very valuable service to the schools where they are assigned, and they have an excellent safety record.
+They provide a very valuable service to the schools where they are assigned and they have an excellent safety record.
 A school crossing guard’s role is often misunderstood.
-Their responsibility is to work the gaps in traffic to help children cross the street.
+Their responsibility is to manage the gaps in traffic to help children cross the street.
 They do not direct traffic.
 Often, they will wait until several children are on the corner, and then they look for a gap in the traffic.
-When they can do so safely, they step into the crosswalk to make sure traffic stops each way, and then they signal the students to use the crosswalk to cross the street.
-When all children have reached the other side, the crossings guard returns to the sidewalk and the traffic begins to move again.
+When they can do so safely, crossing guards step into the crosswalk to make sure traffic stops each way, and then they signal the students to use the crosswalk to cross the street.
+When all children have reached the other side, the crossings guards return to the sidewalk and the traffic begins to move again.
 Crossing guards work for an hour in the morning and an hour in the afternoon.
 If you are interesting in becoming a Henrico School Crossing Guard, please contact the Henrico Division of Police.

-To maintain a high level of safety in our schools, each school is annually evaluated through a Safety and Security Audit process conducted by an audit team comprised of internal and external stakeholders, including school division staff and public safety officials.
+To maintain a high level of safety in our schools, each school is annually evaluated through a safety and security audit process conducted by an audit team comprised of internal and external stakeholders.
+The team includes school division staff and public safety officials.

-Comprehensive School Safety and Security Audits take place on a three-year audit cycle with schools participating in an interim safety audit for the two remaining years.
+Comprehensive school safety and security audits take place on a three-year audit cycle with schools participating in an interim safety audit for the two remaining years.
 During the first year of the cycle, the audit team visits a school to conduct a thorough, comprehensive evaluation of the school’s safety practices and emergency plans.
-During the comprehensive audit visit, audit team members interview school administrators, staff, and students, conduct a walk-through of the school, observe an emergency drill, and review safety-related documentation.
+During the comprehensive audit visit, audit team members interview school administrators, staff and students.
+The team conducts a walk-through of the school, observes an emergency drill and reviews safety-related documentation.
 During each of the subsequent two years of the cycle, audit team representatives conduct a follow-up or interim audit.
-During an interim audit, audit team members interview appropriate staff members, conduct a walk-through of the school, and seek information that demonstrates progress on the recommendations made during the school’s most recent comprehensive safety and security audit.
+During an interim audit, audit team members interview appropriate staff members, conduct a walk-through of the school and seek information that demonstrates progress on the recommendations made during the school’s most recent comprehensive safety and security audit.
 In the fourth year, the cycle begins anew.

-The evaluation of school safety programs is a critical component in maintaining a safe and secure environment for our students, parents, and staff.
-Utilizing the audit process, we are able to provide school staff with site-specific safety recommendations and best practices to enhance school safety in Henrico County.
+The evaluation of school safety programs is a critical component in maintaining a safe and secure environment for our students, parents and staff.
+Using the audit process, we are able to provide school staff with site-specific safety recommendations and best practices to enhance school safety in Henrico County.